wp-plugins/wp-copysafe-web/readme.txt

 More information and online demos protecting a variety of different media can be seen at the [CopySafe Web Protection](http://www.artistscope.com/copysafe_web_protection.asp) site.

+You can see this plugin and our other WP copy protection plugins in action on our [WordPress demo website](http://wordpress.artistscope.com).

 ** Implementation **

 Click on the [C] media button above a post to upload and embed CopySafe Web encrypted images in your current post or page.
 When inserting a protected image object, the necessary shortcode is automatically inserted into the post editor.